 BP said it has agreed to plead guilty to 11 felony counts of misconduct or neglect of ships officers related to the 11 deaths that occurred when their oil drilling rig exploded, one misdemeanor count under the Clean Water Act, one misdemeanor count under the Migratory Bird Treaty Act and one felony count of obstruction of justice.

 "All of us at BP deeply regret the tragic loss of life caused by the Deepwater Horizon accident as well as the impact of the spill on the Gulf coast region," BP Chief Executive Officer Bob Dudley said in a statement.
-"We apologize for our
+"We apologize for our role in the accident, and as today's resolution with the U.S.

 Site leaders charged